 This breakdown includes both the number of visits attributed to each "source" as well as the percentage of overall views.

 Pro Tip!
-If you click the “Tagged” section (under content breakdown), it’ll bring you to the Organizr with all your untagged items pre-populated for easy tagging.
+If you click the “Tagged” section, it’ll bring you to the Organizr with all your untagged items pre-populated for easy tagging.
 Same goes for "Geotagged".